Sorry, Jesus, but ancient Greek myths were the true inspiration behind the Old and New Testament Bible stories.

 Using men (Apostles) to spread the word doesn’t count if the message was considered so important.

-I can understand why no one would want to stay on earth for that long when you could go back to paradise.
-However, the biggest problem with rushing things is the lack of care.
+I can understand why no one would want to stay on earth for too long when you could return to paradise anytime you wanted.
+However, that shows a real lack of care.

 Who came first, the Greek Gods or Jesus Christ?